How I brought LCP down to under 350 ms for Google-referred users on my website

 No server-side personalization

-Given the above, the HTML returned for a given URL should be the same for all visitors, no matter what’s included in the HTTP request3.
-I needed to serve the same page regardless of the login status of the user, the cookies, device and browser, the country the user came from, and the language he/she had set.
+Given the above, the HTML returned for a given URL should be the same for all visitors, no matter what’s included in the HTTP request5.
+I needed to serve the same page regardless of the login status of the user, the cookies6, device and browser, the country the user came from, and the language he/she had set.

 This becomes a problem because the user expects the page to look different depending on the above variables.